andreduvoisin/SimCity201/README.md

 * Housing		- Sends people to houses to perform maintenance
 * Food Market	- Sends people to market to purchase food items
 * Party			- Creates a party crazed animal (24 hour full run)
-* Master Config - Creates many people with interweaving actions
+* Simulate All - Creates many people with interweaving actions

 ###Full Disclosure
 Unfortunately, there are a few areas of the city that we were not able to complete to our satisfaction.

 ####General
-Our agents are not fully autonomous.
-For our V1, most actions are pre-determined upon instantiation.
+For our v1, agent actions are pre-determined upon instantiation.
 ####Restaurants
 Occasional delays occur in some restaurants.
 Race conditions sometimes cause debilitating failure in our restaurants.
 ####Transportation